borela/naomi/README.md

 #### PHP 7

+* Auto completion for asterisks in phpDoc blocks.
 * Scopes for phpDoc instructions.
 * Different scopes for decimal, floating point, binary, octal and hexadecimal literal.